otrv4/otrv4/otrv4.md

 Otherwise:

   * Ignore the message.
-This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`, but it can be detected as soon as she sends the next data message - which won't be possible to be decrypted and will be replied with an OTR error message.
+This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
+This can be detected as soon as she tries to send a next data message as it would not be possible to decrypt it and an OTR error message will be replied.

 #### User types a message to be sent

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * If `REQUIRE_ENCRYPTION` is set:
-    * Store the plaintext message for possible retransmission, and send a Query Message.
+    * Store the plaintext message for possible retransmission and send a Query Message.
     * TODO: How are going to handle subsequent occurences of this case?
       Should we simply flood the user with Query Messages until the DAKE ends?
   * Otherwise:
     * If `SEND_WHITESPACE_TAG` is set, and you have not received a plaintext message from this correspondent since last entering `MSGSTATE_PLAINTEXT`, attach the whitespace tag to the message.
-Send the (possibly modified) message as plaintext.
+Send the (possibly modified) message as plaintext. // TODO: does this mean we should keep a log on this state machine transitions?

 If `msgstate` is `MSGSTATE_ENCRYPTED`:

   * Encrypt the message, and send it as a Data Message.
-  * Store the plaintext message for possible retransmission.

 If `msgstate` is `MSGSTATE_FINISHED`:

   * Inform the user that the message cannot be sent at this time.
   * Store the plaintext message for possible retransmission.
+  * Return to `MSGSTATE_PLAINTEXT`
+  * Return to `AUTHSTATE_NONE`
+  * Send Query Message.

 #### Receiving a Data Message